erwinluis/splitable_doc/README.md

        -d "url_2=http://www.yourcompany.com/products/marine-biology-book"
 ```

-### An example in Ruby
+### An example using Ruby

-`Checkout with split(able)` does not depend on any language.
+Spltiable API can be used in any language.
 The http `POST` request can be made in any lanauge.
 We at split(able) use `ruby` as the programming language.
 Here are some code snippets which might help you understand the API better.

 Below is an example of `POST` request being sent to `https://www.splitable.com/api/splits` and the response is being parsed.